 Deterministic data masking

-For end-to-end testing, it is vital that data is masked in the same order in every source and application.
-In other words: a certain value in a column is replaced with the same value whether in the same row, the same table, the same database/schema, and between instances/database types.
+For end-to-end testing, it is vital that data is masked consistently across all sources and applications.
+In other words, a certain value in a column should be replaced with the same value not only within the same row, but also within the same table, the same database/schema, and across different instances and database types.